Lawton, Oklahoma: Geography

 Lawton lies in an area typical of the Great Plains, with prairie, few trees, and flat topography with gently rolling hills.
 The region north of the city consists of the Wichita Mountains, including Mount Scott and Mount Pinchot, the area's highest peaks.
-The area consists mostly of Permian Post Oak Conglomerate limestone on the northern sections of the city.
+The area consists mostly of Permian limestone on the northern sections of the city.

-In the south sections of the city, Permian Garber sandstone is commonly found with some Hennessey Group shale.
+In the south sections of the city, Permian Garber Sandstone is commonly found with some Hennessey Group shale.
 Area creeks including East Cache Creek contain deposits of Quaternary alluvium.
 To the northwest, the Wichita Mountains consist primarily of Wichita Granite Group from the Cambrian period.

 Climate

-Lawton lies in a dry subtropical climate (Köppen climate classification Cfa), with frequent variations in weather daily, except during the constantly hot and dry summer.
+Lawton lies in a relatively dry humid subtropical climate (Köppen climate classification Cfa), with frequent variations in weather daily, except during the constantly hot and dry summer.
 Frequent strong winds, usually from the south or south-southeast during the summer, help to lessen the hotter weather.
 Northerly winds during the winter can occasionally intensify cold periods.

-The average mean temperature for southwest Oklahoma is 61.9 °F (16.6 °C).
+The average mean temperature for southwest Oklahoma is 62.6 °F (17.0 °C).
 The summers can be mildly hot; Lawton averages 21 days with temperatures 100 °F (37.8 °C) and above.
 The winters are typically mild, though periods of extreme cold can occur.
 Lawton averages eight days that fail to rise above freezing.
 The city receives about 31.6 in of precipitation and less than 3 in of snow annually.

 Lawton is located squarely in the area known as Tornado Alley and is prone to severe weather from late April through early June.
 Most notably, an F4 tornado in 1957, and an F3 tornado in 1979 struck the southern region of the city.